Child Count: 110

 Describes how special education services are provided.

 - Push-in: Special educator or therapist provide services through integrated therapy services within the daily schedule.
+Professional Development at community sites to increase push-in.

 - Consultative: Service delivery provided by general educator with periodic consultation from special educator and/or therapist.